 |Joe Johnson’s Tavern, today.
 It’s now a private residence.
 It’s missing its highly gabled attic and two fireplaces.|

-Finally in 1829, according to local legend, when she was 64 years young, the Dorchester County sheriff -- apparently a nice looking man -- asked Cannon to go on a walk, during which he somehow tricked her over the Delaware state line, where she was finally taken into custody.
+Finally in 1829, according to local legend, when she was 64 years young, the Dorchester County sheriff — apparently a nice looking man — asked Cannon to go on a walk, during which he somehow tricked her into stepping over the Delaware state line, where she was finally taken into custody.

 When the tavern was searched, incriminating evidence was found.
 In the attic the sheriff found 21 people in chains, awaiting transport to the slave market.
 They were immediately freed.
 Patty and all the members of the gang were arrested and taken to Georgetown, DE to be tried.
 One member of the gang turned state’s evidence and told the police where the bodies were buried.

 |(A photo of a photo) Patty Cannon’s house in 1929.
 By that time,